lakras/bio-helper-scripts/README.md

    _Usage: `perl estimate_allele_lineages.pl [lineage genomes aligned to reference] [consensus genomes aligned to reference] [optional list of heterozygosity tables] [optional list of read depth files] [1 to print columns for each lineage, 0 to print columns for consensus and minor alleles] > [output table path]`_

-- [`annotate_heterozygosity_tables_with_estimated_lineages.pl`](/lineages/annotate_heterozygosity_tables_with_estimated_lineages.pl): Annotates input heterozygosity tables with lineage consistent with minor and consensus-level alleles at lineage-defining positions: positions at which the aligned lineage sequences have non-identical unambiguous (A, T, C, or G) bases.
-Adds columns for each pair of lineages.
-Adds a header line.
-Outputs to one file per heterozygosity table or all together.
+- [`annotate_heterozygosity_tables_with_estimated_lineages.pl`](/lineages/annotate_heterozygosity_tables_with_estimated_lineages.pl): Annotates heterozygosity tables with lineage consistent with minor and consensus-level alleles at lineage-defining positions.
+Output is printed to one file per heterozygosity table or as one table.

    _Usage: `perl annotate_heterozygosity_tables_with_estimated_lineages.pl [lineage genomes aligned to reference] [list of heterozygosity tables] [1 to print each heterozygosity table separately, 0 to print all tables to console] > [output table path]`_